jantimon/html-webpack-plugin/README.md

 To use custom [html-minifier options](https://github.com/kangax/html-minifier#options-quick-reference) pass an object to `minify` instead.
 This object will not be merged with the defaults above.

-To disable minifcation during production mode set the `minify` option to `false`.
+To disable minification during production mode set the `minify` option to `false`.

 ### Meta Tags